pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 ```

-## Remove a device from all push notifications channels (builder pattern)
+## Remove a device from all push notifications channels

-Disable mobile push notifications from all channels for the specified token.
+Disable push notifications from all channels for a device token.

+##### Requires Mobile Push Notifications add-on

 ### Method(s)